 Political and Administrative Significance

-On the political plane, Monte Consolino was a place of symbolic dominion over Calabria, serving as an important centre of governance and feudal authority.
-In the 13th century, under the rule of Charles I of Anjou, the castle in Stilo was one of seven principal manors in Calabria administered directly by the Reale Curia.
-Documents from 1281 describe in detail the conservation works to which local barons were obligated, testifying to the Crown's prioritisation of this stronghold.
+On the political plane, Monte Consolino was a place of symbolic dominion over the area, serving as an important centre of governance and feudal authority.
+In the 13th century, under the Angevins, the castle functioned within the administration of the Kingdom of Sicily.
+Documents from 1281 describe conservation works to which local barons were obligated, showing that the stronghold remained important to the Crown.

 Role in the Defence System

 The castle on Monte Consolino was part of a network of medieval fortifications, providing excellent visibility and an early warning system.
-The builders fully exploited the irregular orography of the terrain, raising walls directly on the living limestone rock quarried from the massif.
-The castle remains to this day a symbol of Norman strategic genius, who were able to integrate military architecture with the natural geological barrier.
+The builders exploited the irregular orography of the terrain, running walls along the line of rock and steep slopes.
+To this day, the ruins well illustrate how strongly the architecture here was subordinated to the topography of the place.

 Norman Essence in the Ruins of Stilo Castle – A Testament to Medieval Might